 Pick your use case

-These guides describe the pattern for each common scenario — when to use it, what it looks like, and which reference pages to read.
+In Mexico, an Account Number is a standardized Mexican bank account number (CLABE).
+These guides describe five common patterns: when to use each pattern, what it looks like, and which reference pages to read.
 The actual API payloads live in Receive transfers and Send transfers.
+Find the pattern that matches your goal:

 |---|---|---|